Research Results

 3. An environmentally friendly RNA-based spray to help combat rust disease in plants

 Rust fungi (Pucciniales) are a variable group of plant pathogens.
 They pose a constant threat to the diversity of local flora and cause annual crop losses.
-In agriculture, rusts are mostly controlled by fungicides and breeding to achieve resistance, but new control strategies are needed for non-agricultural crops and A picture containing outdoor, person, plant Description automatically generated sensitive ecosystems.
+In agriculture, rusts are mostly controlled by fungicides and breeding to achieve resistance, but new control strategies are needed for non-agricultural crops and sensitive ecosystems.
 RNA interference (RNAi) induced by exogenous double-stranded RNA (dsRNA) is a promising sustainable approach to control plant pathogenic fungi, including rust fungi.
 Researchers from the University of Queensland, led by Neena Mitter and Anne Sawyer, have developed an environmentally friendly RNA-based spray to help combat myrtle rust, which has decimated many Australian plants.
 Developed in collaboration with Ministry of Agriculture and Fisheries forest pathologists, the spray induces RNA interference—a natural way of stopping protein translation—meaning it could stop the spread of myrtle rust, which has become a major problem, infecting more than 300 native plant species, through bushes, home gardens, and nurseries.
 These findings indicate that dsRNA targeting essential genes has the potential for broad-use management of rust fungi across natural and agricultural systems.

 Access the full paper at https://bsppjournals.onlinelibrary.wiley.com/doi/10.1111/mpp.13286